akulakov/django-admin-unchained/README.md

 Exaple app
 ---
-You can look under `app1` to see the example admin, views and urls.
+You can look under `example_app` to see the example admin, views and urls.